Alpha-Atom/ip-project-server/README.md

 # API

 ### /hello/:name/
-Returns "Hello :name!" or simply "Hello World!" if no name is present. :)
+Returns "Hello :name!" or simply "Hello World!" if no name is present.
+Useful for checking if the server is running :)

 ### /user/register/
 In order to register a new user account, a `POST` request should be sent, with